antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### How do Source Generators compare with Type Providers in F#?

 If you're an F# programmer (or familiar with the language), then you might have heard of [Type Providers](https://docs.microsoft.com/dotnet/fsharp/tutorials/type-providers/).
-Source Generators were inspired in part by Type Providers, but there are several differences.
+Source Generators were inspired in part by Type Providers, but there are several differences that make them distinct.
 The main difference is that Type Providers are a part of the F# language proper and emit types, properties, and methods in-memory; whereas Source Generators are a _compiler_ feature that emits C# source code.

 ### Should I delete all my reflection code?

 No!
-Reflection is an incredibly useful tool.
-However, it does present some performance and "linkability" challenges that can be solvable with Source Generators in some scenarios.
-Carefully evaluate if your use of reflection could benefit if it were moved to compile-time.
+Reflection is an incredibly useful tool to use.
+Reflection does present some performance and "linkability" challenges that can be solvable with Source Generators in some scenarios.
+We recommend carefully evaluating if Source Generators fit your scenario.

 ### How are Source Generators this different from analyzers?